 Transient Student - One who attends a few classes at one educational institution to complete degree requirements at another institution.
 A transient student letter from the host institution must accompany the student at the time of registration.

 Tuition - Financial charge for each credit hour of instruction.

 University Parallel Program - Courses of study leading to the A.A. degree which parallel the lower-division requirements of a bachelor's degree.

 Vocational Credit - Vocational Credit is different from college credit.
 It does not transfer to other colleges and universities and is not applicable to college credit certificates or degrees.
-Accumulation of vocational credits in a specific area may result in a Postsecondary Adult Vocational (PSAV) Certificate.
+Accumulation of vocational credits in a specific area may result in a Career Certificate (previously named PSAV).
 Thirty clock-hours of instruction equal one vocational credit.
 Fees for vocational credit courses are charged on the basis of vocational credit.

 Waiver - Requirement waived typically due to a learning disability.
 The requirement is not exempted but is waived.